lusis/lubot/var_nginx/content/html/docs/index.md

 - `ping`: Works similar to hubot's ping
 - `status`: Returns some basic stats about the bot and slack account being used
-- `image me`: Basic version of the hubot image me plugin
+- `image`: Basic version of the hubot `image me` plugin
+- `help`: Help support for plugins
+- `plugins`: Plugin management itself is a plugin

 There is also a [webui](/docs/webui) available with some basic functionality and also an [api](/docs/api) that you can hit with curl.